 Kaine Law could help you recover compensation if you were hurt in an accident with a Metropolitan Atlanta Rapid Transit Authority (MARTA) vehicle.
 We are prepared to do everything necessary to guide your case to completion.

 You can learn more about how we can advocate for you by calling our team today.
-Our lawyers can manage your case for nothing upfront.
+Our Atlanta personal injury lawyers can manage your case for nothing upfront.

 We Work on a Contingency-Fee Basis